+17.1.4.
 Points scored must be rounded off to the nearest 2 decimal places.

+17.2.
 Step 2: Calculation of points for B-BBEE status level of contributor

-Points must be awarded to a bidder for attaining the B-BBEE status level of contribution in accordance with the table below:
+17.2.1.
+Points must be awarded to a bidder for attaining the B-BBEE status level Points for B-BBEE Status level of contributor must be awarded in accordance with the table below

-B-BBEE Status Level of Contributor Number of points (90/10 system) Number of points (80/20 system)

-1 10 20
+B-BBEE STATUS LEVEL OF CONTRIBUTOR NUMBER OF POINTS (90/10 SYSTEM) NUMBER OF POINTS (80/20 SYSTEM) 1 10 20

 2 9 18

-3 8 16
+3 6 14

 4 5 12

 5 4 8

 6 3 6

 7 2 4

 8 1 2

-Non-compliant 0 0 contributor
+Non-compliant 0 0

-- ➤ A bid must not be disqualified from the bidding process if the bidder does not submit a certificate substantiating the B-BBEE status level of contribution or is a non-compliant contributor.
-Such a bidder will score zero (0) out of a maximum of 10 or 20 points respectively for B-BBEE. - Calculation of total points scored for price and B-BBEE status level of contribution, the points scored for price must be added to the points scored for B-BBEE status level of contribution to obtain the bidder's total points scored out of 100.
+17.3.
+Calculation of total points scored for price and B-BBEE status level of contributor

+The points scored for price must be added to the points scored for B-BBEE status level of contributor to obtain the bidder's total points scored out of 100.

-EVALUATION OF BIDS THAT SCORED EQUAL POINTS 15.
+18. CRITERIA FOR BREAKING DEADLOCK IN SCORING

-- a) In the event that two or more bids have scored equal total points, the successful bid must be the one that scored the highest points for B-BBEE. - b) If two or more bids have equal points, including equal preference points for BBBEE, the successful bid must be the one scoring the highest score for functionality, if functionality is part of the evaluation process. - c) In the event that two or more bids are equal in all respects, the award must be decided by the drawing of lots.
+- 18.1.
+In the event that two or more tenderers have scored equal total points, the successful tenderer must be the one that scored the highest points for B-BBEE. - 18.2.
+If two or more tenderers have equal points, including equal preference points for B-BBEE, the successful tenderer must be the one scoring the highest score for functionality, if functionality is part of the evaluation process. - 18.3.
+In the event that two or more tenderers are equal in all respects, the award must be decided by the drawing of lots.